 - A needle with a vial attached is injected in vein and blood is drawn.

 - The vial with the blood sample is tightly closed and labelled.

 - The site of the injection is pressed and a small bandage is put on it.

-- The blood sample is sent to laboratory for testing.
+- The blood sample is sent to the laboratory for testing.

 Risks and Side Effects of Quadruple Marker Test

 The Quadruple marker test is a simple blood test of the mother so it is not at all harmful for the baby.
 There are some chances of bruising at the site of needle injection but that heals quickly.
 If someone has bleeding or clotting problem, she should inform the doctor before the test.

 Quadruple test is just a screening test and not a definitive diagnostic test.
 It only indicates that there is an increased risk of the baby to be born with neural defects or birth defects.
 Many women with abnormal results go on and deliver a healthy baby.
 Abnormal test should just be used as an indication for further diagnostic testing.
 These diagnostic test can be: